 The city has a number of museums to explore, such as the Museo Nacional de Costa Rica.
 However, it was the Museo de Oro (Museum of Gold) that really intrigued me.
 Not only was it filled with gleaming gold artifacts, they represented the much earlier, pre-Columbian figures from before the arrival of the Spanish.
 (In addition, the adjacent gift shop sold copies of these unique items, perfect to take home as presents for friends and family.)

 History scholars and architectural enthusiasts may be disappointed to find that most of the intact buildings in the capital only date back to the 1800’s rather than the colonial period.
-The impressive Metropolitan Cathedral of San José was built in the late 19th century replacing the original structure destroyed an earthquake.
+The impressive Metropolitan Cathedral of San José was built in the late 19th century replacing the original structure destroyed by an earthquake.
 Newer, but regarded as San Jose’s finest historic building, is the National Theatre of Costa Rica, also dating only from the end of the 19th century.
 Now celebrating its 117th anniversary this year, it is known for its ornate interior of pink marble and gilt but also houses an elegant Viennese-style coffee shop.
 Out front two imposing statues, Ludwig van Beethoven and the 17th century Spanish playwright, Calderón de La Barca, keep a watchful eye on 21st century visitors as they enter.